-These formulas offer many benefits:
+These formulae offer many benefits:

 - Some offer oil control

-These formulas work well on fine hair.
+These formulae work well on fine hair.

 The best advice is to rotate your shampoos, alternating between moisturising and volumising formulas.

-The results these offer are anti frizz, strengthening, colour protect, straightening, and hydrating.
+The results these offer are anti-frizz, strengthening, colour protect, straightening, and hydrating.

-These are usually recommended for dry over processed hair and contain moisturising agents such as silicone’s which help to help keep your hair shaft smooth.
+These are usually recommended for dry, over-processed hair, and contain moisturising agents such as silicones which help to help keep your hair shaft smooth.